Note

 Access to this page requires authorization.
 You can try changing directories.

-Why Azure Files for AKS?
+Azure Files benefits for AKS storage

 Persistent shared storage

-Unlike local storage that's tied to individual nodes, Azure Files provides persistent storage that survives pod restarts, node failures, and cluster scaling events.
+Unlike local storage that's tied to individual nodes (Kubernetes worker VMs), Azure Files provides persistent storage that survives pod restarts, node failures, and cluster (AKS) scaling events.
 Multiple pods across different nodes can simultaneously access the same file share, enabling shared data scenarios and stateful applications.

 Kubernetes native integration